goodwithtech/dockle/README.md

 ### CIS-DI-0001: Create a user for the container

-> Create a non-root user for the container in the Dockerfile for the container image.
+> Create a non-root user for the container in the Dockerfile for the container image.<br/>
+> It is a good practice to run the container as a non-root user, if possible.
 ```
 # Dockerfile
-RUN useradd -d /home/username -m -s /bin/bash username
+RUN useradd -d /home/dockle -m -s /bin/bash dockle
+USER dockle

+or

+RUN addgroup -S dockle && adduser -S -G dockle dockle
-USER username
+USER dockle

 ```

 ### CIS-DI-0002: Use trusted base images for containers

-Not supported.
+Dockle checks Content Trust.
 Please check with [Trivy](https://github.com/knqyf263/trivy).

 ### CIS-DI-0003: Do not install unnecessary packages in the container

-Not supported yet.
+Not supported.

 ### CIS-DI-0004: Scan and rebuild the images to include security patches